snail007/goproxy/README.md

 ## 5.SOCKS5 Proxies
 prompt:

 SOCKS5 proxy, support CONNECT, UDP protocol, does not support BIND, supports username and password authentication.

-*** If your VPS is Alibaba Cloud, Tencent Cloud is a VPS, if ifconfig can't see your public IP, you can only see the intranet IP, ***

-*** Then you need to add the `-g VPS public network IP` parameter, the UDP function of the SOCKS5 proxy can work normally. ***

 ***The udp function of socks5 is turned off by default, and can be turned on by `--udp`.
 The default is a random port for handshake, and performance can be improved by fixing a port.
 Set by parameter `--udp-port 0`, `0` represents a free port is randomly selected, or you can manually specify a specific port. ***